 Aefi Tokesi, a girl aged seven, escaped to her neighbour's home, but surging water caught up with her and forced her to flee upland to Kalima Camp near her school.

 "My home collapsed and all my clothes and books were destroyed.
 I only survived with a small bucket for fetching water," she states.

 The Standard Two girls' narrow escape personifies the agony of almost 130 000 children displaced by the rainstorms that affected nearly one million people in southern Malawi.

 Aefi soon found herself carrying her beloved "baby bucket" to open canals in the sugarcane fields and stagnant pools around the camp where women and children were drawing water.

-Water trucking and the distribution of water treatment chemicals, including door-to-door chlorination, has offered 38,593 people access to safe water.
+Water trucking and the distribution of water treatment chemicals, including door-to-door chlorination, has offered 38 593 people access safe water.

 "The water bowser comes twice a day.
 When it arrives, people, who once endured long walks to fetch water from a treatment plant in the surrounding sugarcane plantain, emerge from their homes to join a forming queue.
 Each is allowed to fill two buckets only," says Ishmael Banda.

 The 34-year-old man ensures sanitation and order at the water points supplied by the truck.

 "At first, there were fierce scrambles for water because the canals increased the risk of dying from cholera.
 But the tube where we store treated water from the truck has made this history, " he says.